Katzarkov-Kontsevich-Pantev conjecture for minimal adjoint orbits: Hodge structures on minimal adjoint orbits

-To complete the proof showing that the third invariant, $i^{p,q}(Y,w)=0$ unless $p=q=n$, we work in the opposite direction. \cite{KKP} proved the equality Therefore, it remains to verify that $i^{n,n}(Y,w)=n+1$.
+Since our compactified Lefschetz fibration $w \colon Z \rightarrow \mathbb P^1$ has no critical points at infinity, it has the same critical points as $f$, see lemma \ref{tame}.
+Consequently, by standard results for vanishing cycles in Lefschetz theory, we know that there exist $n+1$ vanishing cycles in middle cohomology for $w$, one for each of its critical points.
+Furthermore, we also know that the relative cohomologies $\HH^m(Y,Y_b;\mathbb C)$ vanish for $m\neq \frac{1}{2}\dim Y$, and $\HH^{2n}(Y,Y_b;\mathbb C) = n+1$ where $2n$ equals half the real dimension of $Z$ (see lemma \ref{middle} for an alternative proof).
+To complete the proof showing that the third invariant, $i^{p,q}(Y,w)=0$ unless $p=q=n$, we work in the opposite direction.
+Katzarkov--Kontsevich--Pantev \cite{KKP} proved the equality Therefore, it remains to verify that $i^{n,n}(Y,w)=n+1$.
 Let $\lambda_i$ be a critical value of $w$.
 Since $w$ is a Lefschetz fibration and $\dim Z=2n$, the potential $w$ can be written in the form $z_1^{2}+ \dots +z_{2n}^2$ around the critical point.
 Hence, the monodromy around the singular fibre $Y_{\lambda_i}$ is a Dehn twist with local monodromy given by a matrix $T= $ applied to local coordinates of $\mathbb C^n \oplus \mathbb C^n$.
 Consequently, $N= \log T = $ and $N^2=0$.
 It then follows that the weight filtration corresponding to this monodromy around $Y_{\lambda_i}$ has only one step, and the critical point with critical value $\lambda_i$ contributes with a $+1$ towards the value of $i^{n,n}(Y,w)$.
-Summing over all critical points we then get $i^{n,n}(Y,w)=n+1$. \end{proof}
+Summing over all critical points we then get $i^{n,n}(Y,w)=n+1$. \end{proof} \addtocontents{toc}{ } \begin{lemma} $ \displaystyle h^{2k}(Y,Y_b;\mathbb C)= \left\{ \right. $ \end{lemma}